 Next up….Mr Monster.
 I’m picturing something with a lot less pink…

-If you loved this castle, you’ll love the rest of the party.
-Check out all those details here!
+If you loved this castle, you’ll love the rest of the princess party!

 Are you trying to inspire creativity in your kids?
 Sign up for the weekly Twitchetts newsletter to get that and more.
 Get access to free printables, special offers, and weekly crafts and activities that kids will love!